 Berton (Bert) is an ornithologist with a strong desire to do conservation on the ground.

 He has expert knowledge on the birds of Southeast Asia and the Neotropics, and a history of doing research with real conservation impact.
-Bert first visited a rainforest at age 10 and was sure he wanted to study tropical birds at age 16 after observing the display of the Long-tailed Manakin in Costa Rica.
 Early in his career, his research on the Esmeraldas Woodstar with the Jocotoco Foundation led to the creation of a reserve for the species.
-For his Ph.D. at the University of Adelaide he studied the effects of climate change and habitat loss on birds in Indonesia, Malaysia, and Australia.
-During his postdoctoral fellowship at Princeton University he studied how the wildlife trade has impacted bird populations in Sumatra.
-He has published widely in the peer reviewed literature on the ecology and conservation of tropical birds.
-Now he seeks to apply his knowledge to optimize conservation work.
+For his Ph.D. at the University of Adelaide, he studied the effects of climate change and habitat loss on birds in Indonesia, Malaysia and Australia.
+During his postdoctoral fellowship at Princeton University, he studied how the wildlife trade impacted bird populations in Sumatra.
+He has published widely in peer reviewed literature on the ecology and conservation of tropical birds.
+Now, he seeks to apply his knowledge to optimize conservation work.